petter-holmberg/elements/README.md

 Cursors of `array_circular` elements are larger and element access is slower than for `array_single_ended` and `array_double_ended`.
 `array_circular` supports insertion at the back and the front in amortized constant time using `emplace`, `push`, `emplace_first`, and `push_first`.
 If the capacity is exceeded it reallocates and moves its elements.

-`array_segmented_single_ended` implements a segmented array of elements, where elements are stored on the free store in multiple contiguously allocated blocks of a fixed size *k*, managed by an index of pointers, also contiguously allocated on the free store.
+`array_segmented_single_ended` implements a segmented array of elements, where elements are dynamically allocated in multiple contiguously allocated blocks of a fixed size *k*, managed by an index of pointers, also dynamically allocated.
 All blocks in the array are full, except possibly the last one.
 `array_segmented_single_ended` supports insertion at the back in amortized constant time using `push`.
 If the last block is full, a new block is allocated and appended to the index.
 Existing elements are never moved when new allocations occur.
 Erasure at the back using `pop` deallocates the last block if it becomes empty.

-`array_segmented_double_ended` implements a segmented array of elements, where elements are stored on the free store in multiple contiguously allocated blocks of a fixed size *k*, managed by an index of pointers, also contiguously allocated on the free store.
+`array_segmented_double_ended` implements a segmented array of elements, where elements are dynamically allocated in multiple contiguously allocated blocks of a fixed size *k*, managed by an index of pointers, also dynamically allocated.
 All blocks in the array are full, except possibly the first and last one.
 `array_segmented_double_ended` supports insertion at the front and at back in amortized constant time using `emplace`, `push`, `emplace_first`, and `push_first`.
 If the last block is full, a new block is allocated and appended to the index.
 Existing elements are never moved when new allocations occur.
 Erasure at the front and back and front using `pop_first` or `pop` deallocates the first and last block if they become empty.

 ### List pool